j-f1/tailproxy/README.md

 tailproxy myhost localhost:3000
 ```

 This will prompt you to approve a new device on your tailnet called `myhost`.
-Once approved, you can visit `http://myhost` in a browser and it will proxy all requests to the the server listening at `localhost:3000`.
+Once approved (by clicking the printed link), you can visit `http://myhost` in a browser and it will proxy all requests to the the server listening at `localhost:3000`.

 ### Docker